 \section{Abstract}

-Discrete diffusion models are a new class of text generators that offer advantages such as bidirectional context use, parallelizable generation, and flexible prompting compared to autoregressive models.
-However, a critical limitation of discrete diffusion models is their inability to perform flexible-length or flexible-position text infilling without access to ground-truth positional data.
-We introduce \textbf{DDOT} (\textbf{D}iscrete \textbf{D}iffusion with \textbf{O}ptimal \textbf{T}ransport Position Coupling), the first discrete diffusion model to overcome this challenge.
-DDOT jointly denoises token values and token positions, employing a novel sample-level Optimal Transport (OT) coupling.
-This coupling preserves relative token ordering while dynamically adjusting the positions and length of infilled segments, a capability previously missing in text diffusion.
-Our method is orthogonal to existing discrete text diffusion methods and is compatible with various pretrained text denoisers.
-Extensive experiments on text infilling benchmarks such as One-Billion-Word and Yelp demonstrate that DDOT outperforms naive diffusion baselines.
-Furthermore, DDOT achieves performance on par with state-of-the-art non-autoregressive models and enables significant improvements in training efficiency and flexibility.
+Discrete diffusion models are a new class of text generation models that offer advantages such as bidirectional context, parallelizable generation, and flexible prompting compared to autoregressive models.
+However, a critical limitation has been the inability to perform flexible-length or flexible-position text infilling without access to ground-truth positional data.
+We introduce \textbf{DDOT}\footnote{Project page: \url{https://andrew-zhang.github.io/ddot-page}} (\textbf{D}iscrete \textbf{D}iffusion with \textbf{O}ptimal \textbf{T}ransport Position Coupling), a discrete diffusion model that overcomes this limitation by \emph{jointly} denoising token values and token positions using a novel sample-level optimal transport coupling.
+This coupling preserves relative token ordering while dynamically adjusting the positions and lengths of infilled segments.
+DDOT is orthogonal to existing discrete text diffusion methods and is compatible with various pretrained text denoisers.
+On text-infilling benchmarks such as One-Billion-Word and Yelp, DDOT outperforms naive diffusion baselines and achieves performance on par with state-of-the-art non-autoregressive models, while improving training efficiency and prompting flexibility.